-Reinvigorate your love for running with these top 10 reasons pounding the pavement is a great activity for any athlete.
+Reinvigorate your love for running with these top 10 reasons that pounding the pavement is a great activity for any athlete.

-Imagine racing down the sidewalk, heart pounding, sweat dripping, and the Chariots of Fire theme song blasting in both ears.
+Imagine racing down the sidewalk, your heart pounding, sweat dripping, and the Chariots of Fire theme song blasting in both ears.
 Sounds epic, right?
 There’s a reason so many movie plots revolve around running—it’s a sport unlike any other.
 Required equipment is minimal, no playing field is needed, and endorphins abound.

 So, what exactly are these magical side effects?
 Take a look at 10 of the greatest benefits of daily running below for a full overview, or use the links to jump to the one you’re most excited about!